 Crowdpurr can manage an interactive Trivia Game entirely on its own using the Experience Dashboard.
 No additional audio or video streaming is needed.
 You're always free to instruct your participants to join at a certain time.
 You can then run the Trivia Game on its own.

-The Mobile View has all the information players need to play and understand how the Trivia Game works.
+The Participant View has all the information players need to play and understand how the Trivia Game works.
 No live host or streaming needed!

 Stay Tuned For More Virtual Event Fun